LocalOut and AboutSports and activities

 If you want to run on your own, Map My Run suggests a self-led Limehouse loop around our finest canal paths.
 Begin in Bethnal Green, dash past Queen Elizabeth Olympic Park to hidden gem Fish Island and breeze along to Bromley-by-Bow before a quick, or slow, finish in Mile End.
 This running route gives you a condensed view of our beloved patch while administering a euphoric adrenaline burst.

 Explore this 10.1 km circular trail through Tower Hamlets.
-It has been marked as an ‘easy’ route—we will let you be the judge of that!
-It takes around two to three hours to complete and takes you along and around the waterways of the East End.
+Marked as an ‘easy’ route (we will let you be the judge of that) this route takes around two to three hours to complete and winds along the waterways of the East End.
 A great place to begin and end your walk is at Limehouse DLR station.
 From there, head straight down the stairs and continue until you reach Limehouse Basin.
 The route follows the Limehouse Cut, River Lea, Hertford Union Canal, and Regent’s Canal.
 It takes you along the side of Victoria Park and almost down to the Thames.
 The trail is open year-round and is beautiful to visit anytime.

 Our local members